The face was changed, yet the hand was known.

 |---|---|---|

-github.com/DLabsHungary-Hub2/DLabs-Platform-MVP2 | GitHub repo | Lure repository - access revoked post-call |
+github[.]com/DLabsHungary-Hub2/DLabs-Platform-MVP2 | GitHub repo | Attacker-controlled lure repository using the impersonated brand string; access revoked post-call |

-DLabsHungary-Hub2 | GitHub org | Lure org for TP-2026-010; sequential with Hub3 |
+DLabsHungary-Hub2 | GitHub org | Attacker-controlled lure organisation name using the impersonated brand string; sequential with Hub3 |

 @CodeBlock73 | GitHub account | Sent repository collaboration invite |